Carlos11932/frontend-test/README.md

-# Minube - Frontend Test
+# Minube - Frontend Test - Carlos Benito

 ## Before you begin
 ### Purpose of the test